javiercr/keep_calm/README.md

     $ bunddle
     $ rake install

+## Requierements
+* Your backup server (the one that runs the ruby backup script) needs to have SSH access to your app server.
+In other words, place the public key of the backup server into the `authorized_keys` file for the app server.

 ## Usage

-Create a simple ruby script like the one below:
+Create a simple backup ruby script like the one below:

 ```ruby
 require 'keep_calm'